Part 3 - Building a Model

 A new visual representation of Actor A is now created and placed onto the Sequence diagram as a Lifeline.

 Next, we need to add a Boundary element to represent the system being modeled and how it will interact with our Actor.
-From the toolbox, click on theand then click to the right of the Actor lifeline.
-You should now have a diagram that resembles this image:
+From the toolbox, click on the Properties window to rename the Boundary element as 'System'.
+You should now have a diagram that resembles this image:and then click to the right of the Actor lifeline.
+Use the

 OK - we now have an Actor and a System and we want to represent the flow of Action and Response between the two entities.
 We can model this using messages between the two.

 Click back on the Actor Lifeline and look for the Quicklink button - this is a small 'up arrow' located just at the right edge of the selected element, and is only visible when the element is selected.

 Now, click-and-hold on the Quicklink button, then drag across to the System Lifeline and release.
 This creates a new message in our model, between Actor A and System.
 Select the new message on the diagram and note that the Properties window updates to show the properties of the new connector, allowing you to edit the details.
 After entering a few details for the message and clicking the, your diagram workspace should resemble this image:

 A return message can be created in similar fashion, by clicking on System, then dragging its Quicklink button across to the Actor A Lifeline.
 Select the new message on the diagram and fill in the details in the Connector Properties window.
 In the 'Control Flow Type' section of the Properties window, select the option 'Is Return'.
 Your diagram should now display the return message, similar to this image: